atimpone/aws-foundation-journey/1-dev-environments/1-4-address-prerequisites.md

 # Address Prerequisites

-In this step the few people who are leading the effort to establish the initial development environment and supporting foundation will address a few technical pre-requsites before you build out the environment.
+In this step your foundation team will address several pre-requsites before you build out the environment.

 1. [Create Email Addresses for New AWS Accounts](#1-create-email-addresses-for-new-aws-accounts)
 2. [Obtain Non-Overlapping IP Address Range](#2-obtain-non-overlapping-ip-address-range)